There are three ways you can vote in an election:

 Do you need to appoint a proxy to vote on your behalf on a more permanent basis?
 If yes, you will need to contact us for the relevant application form.
 You may need to get your application countersigned by your Doctor or other qualified person.

 To obtain an application to vote by proxy, contact: Electoral services .

 Forms are also available in a larger print version, on request.

 For more about voting, visit: About my vote (The Electoral Commission).

 Do you require assistance?

-Blind / partially sighted voters
+Blind or partially sighted voters

-You can take a companion with you to assist you or ask the Presiding Officer at the polling station for help.
+You can take a companion to assist you, or ask the Presiding Officer at the polling station for help.

 Voters with learning disabilities